ICP4Rare Disease Study

 Who can participate?

-• Parents/Caregivers of patients (1-22 years old) diagnosed with a rare disease;
+• Diagnosed patients (1-22 years old) with rare diseases.
+Diagnosis given in the last 5 years.

-• Undiagnosed patients (10-18 years old) and their caregivers/parents.
+• Undiagnosed patients (10-18 years old) with suspected rare disease and searching for diagnosis for >1 year

-Meet our Clinical Research Nurses for an interview
+• Meet our Clinical Research Nurses for an interview in your preferred language: EN, FR, DE, PT

 What is the interview about?